Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: Further Analysis of AllWeatherNight Dataset

-\textbf{Supplemental Visualizations of Illumination-Aware Generation.} Existing synthetic adverse weather nighttime datasets typically model a single type of weather distortion and rarely account for background blurring induced by artificial lighting.
+Existing synthetic adverse weather nighttime datasets typically model a single type of weather distortion and rarely account for background blurring induced by artificial lighting.
 In contrast, the proposed AllWeatherNight encompasses a diverse range of degradation, including haze, rain streaks, raindrops, snow, flare, and their combinations.
 Moreover, we design an illumination-aware degradation generation method to simulate realistic adverse weather and flare effects in nighttime scenes.
-To verify the effectiveness of the generation method, we synthesized datasets under four settings, with supplemental visualizations provided in Figure~\ref{datasets2}.
+We synthesized datasets under four settings, with supplemental visualizations provided in Fig.~\ref{datasets2}.
 Each type of degradation in AllWeatherNight varies in scales, directions, densities, and styles, ensuring comprehensive coverage.
+To simulate these degradations, we apply the atmospheric scattering model and interpolated Gaussian noise for haze and rain streaks~\cite{HCVPR2019}, utilize Bezier curves for raindrop synthesis~\cite{Raindrop}, and add snow degradation using snowflake masks from~\cite{snow100k,csd}.
 The generated flare preserves background clarity in the original image to some extent, enabling the network to effectively restore natural lighting and fine details.